Skip to main content

 Reform of the degree plan of the Bachelor's degree in Early Childhood Education

-The Ministry of Universities has published a draft ministerial order with the changes it proposes for the curriculum of the Early Childhood Education Bachelor´s degree.
+The Ministry of Sciencie, Innovation and Universities has published a draft ministerial order with the changes it proposes for the curriculum of the Early Childhood Education Bachelor´s degree.
 Among these modifications, the order includes the organisation of the courses and the distribution of the credits to pass it.
 The order proposed by Universities adds more credits to subjects such as Fundamentals of Educational Inclusion and Attention to Diversity.
 In addition, there are subjects that were not mandatory and now become so as the Attention to Diversity.
 Similarly, this reform focuses on general issues such as “the digitalisation of education, personal skills or sustainability”.
 As for the subject called Digitalisation, 12 university credits are dedicated.

 Implementation of Early Childhood Education Curricula of the different Autonomous Communities